Your favorites:

 Summit, NJ Weather Forecast and Current Conditions (07901)

-Report from 1.4 miles ESE of central Summit at
+Report from a personal weather station 1.4 miles ESE of central Summit

-Report from 1.4 miles ESE of central Summit at
+Report from a personal weather station 1.4 miles ESE of central Summit

 82°